sjsikora/Hour-of-Code/README.md

 As a challenge to myself and my friends, I have committed to 100 days of coding for an hour.
 Here is a log of my day by day and the progress I make:

+### Day 8 2/10/23

+Missed a day, however, I am back on.
+Think I am nearing the end of this project.
+The rest would be to expand the database and my outputs cleaner.
+Yet, if I were to talk to this program, I would feel confident putting it in desmos.
+Although, one fault is that the parentheses need to be explictly spoken to the program.
+Working on making a system warning the user if they do not have enough parentheses, but there is just no way to read the user's mind to place them.

 ### Day 7 2/8/23

 The parathesis are killing me.
 Need to make sure that cosine of cosine of cosine of cosine of cosine of minus 2 is going to equal cos (cos(cos(cos(cos(cos(-2))))))